 Hike overview

-The full Heysen Trail is 1,200 km long, and stretches from Cape Jervis in the south to Flinders Ranges in the north.
-This loop trail is all on the Heysen Trail, so you can easily follow the markers, but watch out you don't walk north towards Mount Crawford and the Old School House, or south to Warren Tower or Kersbrook.
+It's important to note that this specific section is part of the much larger Heysen Trail, stretching 1,200 kilometres from Cape Jervis in the south to the Flinders Ranges in the north.
+While you'll be entirely on the Heysen Trail markers for this loop, be mindful of the direction – heading north takes you towards Mount Crawford itself and the Old School House, while south leads to Warren Tower or Kersbrook.

 Getting there